firebase/extensions/rtdb-google-translate/POSTINSTALL.md

 ### Use this extension

 To trigger this extension, write strings to the database path: `${param:TRIGGER_PATH}/{sourceLanguageID}/{messageId}`.
 You can use any of the [Firebase Realtime Database SDKs](https://firebase.google.com/docs/database/).
-When triggered, the extension translates the string then writes the translated strings under new nodes within the same database path: `${param:TRIGGER_PATH}/{targetLanguageID}/{messageId}`.
+When triggered, the extension translates the strings then writes the translated strings under new nodes within the same database path: `${param:TRIGGER_PATH}/{targetLanguageID}/{messageId}`.

 The original, untranslated string must be a JSON resembling the following: `{"string": "This is your original, untranslated text."}`.